Skip to Content

 Start things off on the right foot yourself and see what happens.

-(Please note: I do not do this perfectly, and neither do my housemates.
-No one on the planet does!
+(Please note: I do not do this perfectly, and no one on the planet does!
 But the point is this: when we are kind, our house feels better.)

 6. See your home with new eyes.